greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 There is a script in the s1_baseline/ folder that generates a list of search terms, and outputs it to search_terms.txt.

+         After the command run, it will generate video_s1.text.

 ### Identification

 identify_videos.py can be called to generate a .csv list of videos, ids, and urls.
 This is useful for finding out what video belongs to what url and vice-versa.

 	python identify_videos.py

 ### Local Download